snowplow-incubator/snowplow-micro-examples/README.md

 ```
     browser.assert.noOfGoodEvents(2);
 ```
-*Arguments*: Number of expected good events to be sent to micro
+*Arguments*: Number of expected good events to be sent to Micro

-An extension of noBadEvents, asserts that you sent the correct number of good events to micro for a given event.
+An extension of noBadEvents, asserts that you sent the correct number of good events to Micro for a given event.
 For example, you might expect the onClick() action to send 2 good events, then you can make sure 2 are sent to good events and call noBadEvents on the same assertion as total number of events = number of good events + number of bad events.